 The cost of giving notice

-We will take payment at the time of booking your appointment.
-Failure to attend the appointment or bring proof of identity and residency will result in a penalty charge.
+Failure to attend the appointment or bring the required proof of identity and residency will result in a penalty charge.

 Book your appointment